soxueren/atsd/administration/migration/cluster.md

 ### Copy New Coprocessors into HDFS

-Login into HDFS NameNode server or another server with the DFS client.
+Log in to HDFS NameNode server or another server with the DFS client.

 Switch to the 'hdfs' user.